BedirYilmaz/LLaVA/report.md

 The left column shows the model's output before alignment, while the right column shows the output after applying the ORPO-aligned LoRA.
 Notice the reduction in hallucinated content and the improved relevance of the responses after alignment.

+### Example: Man with Baby
+- **Before:**
+  > and seems to be asleep or resting.
+They are both smiling at the camera.
+The background is plain and light-colored, which suggests that the photo might have been taken indoors.
+The man's posture and the baby's relaxed state indicate a sense of comfort and affection. *(babies face is actually not visible - hallucination)*
+- **After:**
+  > camera with a smile on his face, creating a warm and affectionate scene.
+The child is dressed in a pink outfit, adding a touch of color to the image.
+The overall athmosphere suggests a close and loving relationship between the man and the child.

+### Example: Crowd at Monument
+- **Before:**
+  > is geometric, with a grid-like pattern that indicates a planned, organized layout.
+In the background, there are buildings and a body of water, which could be a river or a lake.
+The setting is outdoors and the weather appears to be sunny, making it a pleasant day for outdoor activities.
+The numbers on the image likely correspond to the different sections of the area, possibly for identification or inventory purposes.
+- **After:**
+  > for the attendees.
+In the background, there is a beautiful view of the Washington Monument, which adds a sense of grandeur to the scene.
+  >
+  > The crowd is dispersed throughout the field, with some people standing closer to the tents, while others are further away.
+The gathering appears to be a large outdoor event, possibly a picnic or a celebration, as the people are enjoying their time together in the open space.
+  >
+  > The presence of the Washington Monument and the crowd's size suggest that this event might be taking place in a city, with the monument serving as a notable landmark.
+Overall, the image captures a lively and vibrant atmosphere, highlighting the beauty of a sunny day in an open space with a stunning backdrop.

+These qualitative results show that after alignment, the model's descriptions became more cognitively sound and detailed.
+Hallucinations (such as describing a baby's face that is not visible) are reduced, and the model provides richer, more contextually appropriate details (such as referencing the Washington Monument and describing the atmosphere of the event).
+The after-alignment outputs demonstrate a better understanding of the scene and avoid making unsupported claims.

+These findings are consistent with the quantitative improvements observed in the AMBER benchmark, where the model showed lower hallucination rates and better cognitive alignment scores after ORPO-based alignment.
+The qualitative and quantitative results together confirm that the alignment process not only reduces hallucinations but also enhances the overall quality and trustworthiness of the model's outputs.

 ## Training LLaVA on RLAIF-V with ORPO

 Now, I have trained a LoRA of the LLaVA model with ORPO on RLAIF-V. My next step is to measure the performance of LLaVA LoRA on AMBER.